Pests

 Tetranychus urticae thriving in warm, dry indoor air

-Spider mites are arachnids, not insects, and they reproduce explosively in the warm, dry conditions common in centrally-heated homes.
-Bird of Paradise, which tolerates low humidity better than many houseplants, is therefore kept in conditions that suit mites extremely well.
+Spider mites are arachnids, not insects, and they reproduce explosively in the warm, dry conditions common in centrally-heated homes, completing an entire generation in as little as a week under favorable warmth.
+Bird of Paradise, which tolerates low humidity better than many houseplants, is therefore kept in conditions that suit mites extremely well even while the plant itself looks unaffected by the dryness.
 The large, smooth leaf surface of Strelitzia provides an ideal feeding area.
 Each mite pierces individual leaf cells to extract cell contents, leaving behind the characteristic white stipple marks.
 In moderate infestations, the lower leaf surface will show the first webbing; as populations increase, webbing appears on upper surfaces and spans from leaf to leaf.

 How to Fix It